dreed47/dreed47/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ...
+How to surve COVID
+- 🌱 I’m currently learning ...
+Go
+- 👯 I’m looking to collaborate on ...
+Home Automation Maker projects
+- 🤔 I’m looking for help with ... how to solve world hunger
+- 💬 Ask me about ... whatever you want! :)
+- 📫 How to reach me: dreed10@gmail.com
+- 😄 Pronouns: GrandMaster
+- ⚡ Fun fact: ...

 <!--
 **dreed47/dreed47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.